 The Least Similar Cuisines to Icelandic Food

-Four of the five countries with the least similar food to Iceland are located in Africa and their climates are significantly warmer.
+All five countries with the least similar food to Iceland are located in Africa and their climates are significantly warmer.
 Moreover, these countries are significantly less developed than Iceland.
-With the exception of Cambodia, these nations have little to no coastline.
+With the exception of the Democratic Republic of Congo, these nations are all landlocked.

-2. Democratic Republic of Congo borders South Sudan.
+- Democratic Republic of Congo borders South Sudan and Burundi.
 The country features vast swathes of dense rainforests.
 Cassava is the dominant staple food in the country.
 While fish is the most commonly consumed meat in both countries, Iceland’s fish are from the ocean, not rivers and lakes.
 Furthermore, Iceland in general eats far more meat.

 Related: The 10 Least Similar Countries to Iceland